merenlab/merenlab.org/tutorials/infant-gut/index.md

 [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html){:target="_blank"} results come from the CONCOCT module that was embedded within anvi'o until `v6`.

-Eren et al. results come directly from the collection generated during the study.
+Eren et al. results come directly from the {% include ARTIFACT name="collection" text="collection" %} generated during the study.

 Finally, a file corresponding to Sharon et al. results was created by BLAST-searching sequences in {% include ARTIFACT name="bin" text="bins" %} identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol){:target="_blank"}) to our contigs to have matching names for our assembly.

 </div>

 Now you have the background information about where these files are coming from.
 Moving on.
-But just before we continue to move on, let's remove the default collection from our profile database, if there is one, to avoid any confusion.
+But just before we continue to move on, let's remove the default {% include ARTIFACT name="collection" text="collection" %} from our profile database, if there is one, to avoid any confusion.

-You can use this command to see all collections in your anvi'o profile database:
+You can use this command to see all {% include ARTIFACT name="collection" text="collections" %} in your anvi'o profile database:

 ```
 anvi-show-collections-and-bins -p PROFILE.db